farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 When a big event is concluded in the story, the GM can decide to award the group a new `talent dot`.
 This is called reaching a `milestone`.

-Players invest those talent dots to make their characters stronger and more versatile.
+Players invest those talent dots in their respective `talent tree` to make their characters stronger and more versatile.

 A talent either gives the PC a new `action dot`, or a `situational talent`.